mackram/php-oauth-client/README.md

 You also need to provide an instance of Guzzle, or in this case the `Guzzle3Client` which is a HTTP client used to exchange authorization codes for access tokens, or use a refresh token to obtain a new access token.
+There is also a `Guzzle6Client` available if your application already uses Guzzle 6.

 ## Requesting Tokens
 In order to request tokens you need to use two methods: `Api::getAccessToken()`